Gwenitora/AlgoPython/README.md

 # Create by Gwenitora

 For the good functiunment of the projet, type that to install the keyboard detector:
     "pip3 install keyboard"

-# Create by Gwenitora